patrickSlaine/AnagramApplication/README.md

   Persistence & Performance:
   1. Newly processed values are added to file & cache storage, only if the respective storages dont already contain the values already.
   2. Newly added values are appended to file storage.
-  3. Input values are checks against cache storage before being processed by application if necessary.
+  3. Input values are checks against cache storage before being processed by application logic, if necessary.

   Maintainabilty & Supportability
   1. Test Suites have been added for the following classes (11 Tests Total):